Government and Incentives

 Generalizing and Expanding the Principle

-The government expends enormous amounts of resources on what it calls welfare programs, and the wealth gap rises every year.
+The government expends enormous amounts of resources on welfare programs, and the wealth gap rises every year.
 The government focuses more and more on education, and education gets worse and worse.

-Government intervention and measures are at an all-time high in healthcare, and healthcare has never been more of a dumpster fire.
-The government subsidizes essentially any important industry you can think of, and these industries become less productive as a result, springing up all sorts of unforeseen problems.
+Government intervention and measures are at an all-time high in healthcare, yet costs continue to increase relative to quantity and quality.
+The government subsidizes essentially any important industry you can think of, and these industries generally become less productive as a result, springing up all sorts of unforeseen problems.

-Well, whether they’re or not they’re morons, that’s beside the point.
-No matter how smart they are, it hardly makes a difference at all.
+Actually, I suggest that it makes relatively little difference how smart our officials are.
 The system is what is important; the faces come and go from the stage, leaving little personal trace behind.

 Having our government work on our big problems seems to be a viable solution on the surface.
 Violence is a sort of meta-incentive.
 Jail, fines, and a criminal record don’t leave people much of a choice.
 Using the law seems to be the most powerful and expedient way to drive change and progress.

-Add to that the wonderful stories told by our politicians about how much they will help if we just give them the power to do it.
-They offer to take responsibility for our big challenges, so we don’t have to.
-They package their proposals in high morals, ideals, and strong emotions, and never allude to the fact that their ideas are to be implemented by violence.
+Add to that the conventional narrative about how much the government will help if we just give it the power to do so.
+Our present government has expanded into managing many of our big social challenges.
+Political officials package their proposals in high morals, ideals, and strong emotions, and never allude to the fact that their ideas are to be implemented by violence.

-The problem is that government actions are violent actions, and violence creates a bad incentive structure.
+The problem is that government actions are violent actions, and violence tends to warp the incentive structure.
 Here’s how:

 As our government moves into an industry with positive action, that action becomes a new unavoidable factor that must be accounted for by everyone in the industry.
 If it’s a subsidy, everyone is going to try and get the subsidy.
 If it’s a regulation, everyone must follow the regulation.
 The more heavily involved the government gets, the more the force of the government and the rules of bureaucrats replace the natural creative and competitive processes.